 So those are the three things that I think really matter when it comes to making your website stand out!
 To recap:

-If you liked the tips that I shared in this post, I highly encourage you to check out my free brand and website improvement checklist!
+If you liked the tips that I shared in this blog, check out this Instagram carousel!
 It guides you in a DIY audit of your current brand and website so that you can see what’s working and what needs improvement.

 Even when it feels hard to stand out in this noisy marketing world, the world needs what you have to offer.
 So just don’t be afraid to be yourself and show up for the people that will want to connect with you.
 They need what you’re offering!